Mariemzd/HumansForageFoRwd_paper/README.md

 *   **Plotting & Mixture Model:** To plot the results and run the exponential mixture model, use `compareTimes_RLvsForagingByRichness`.

 ## Other
-*   **Supplementary Figure 3:** fitsStability.m
-*   **Supplementary Figure 6:** unchosenOption_exploreStrategy.m
+*   **Supplementary Figure 3:**open the folder 'strategyChange/' and run fitsStability.m* **Supplementary Figure 6:** unchosenOption_exploreStrategy.m

 ## Data Availability
-All behavioral data from all experiments, all model fits, and the pre-generated simulation datasets used for these analyses are available on figshare under : https://doi.org/10.6084/m9.figshare.32193990
+All behavioral data from all experiments, all model fits, and all simulations used for these analyses are available on figshare under : https://doi.org/10.6084/m9.figshare.32193990